endrebak/poranges/README.md

 # poranges

+## This project is not ready for public consumption yet, but a beta will be out soon.

 Interval operations for polars.

 Interval operations can be used for any frame where the start and end columns representing the intervals are orderable and of the same type.